 4. Flight cost to Nepal:

 While Nepal offers an incredible experience for its travelers, however coming here can be very expensive, especially depending on where you are flying from.
 Flight costs to Nepal depend on which month you are flying to Nepal higher on Nepali festive seasons and trekking seasons.
+Flight cost changes everyday so its better to be updated.
 Here are a few average prices for people to keep in mind;

 Though flights to Nepal can be expensive, being flexible with dates, booking in advance, and choosing the right airlines will help travelers decrease their overall expenses.
 After you arrive in Nepal, food, accommodation, and transportation are relatively affordable.